ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Support for 3 analog watchdogs in ADCv3 (STM32F3, L4, L4+, G4).
-- NEW: Support for 3 analog watchdogs in STM32G0 ADC.
+- NEW: Support for 3 analog watchdogs in ADCv5 (STM32G0).
 - NEW: Stand-alone ARMv6-M port.
 - NEW: Stand-alone ARMv7-M port.
 - NEW: Merged RT7.